gustavotoral/helpdesk-portfolio/active-directory/README.md

 ![Rename & IP](../screenshots/change-server-name-dc01.png)
 ![Rename & IP](../screenshots/dc01-correct-ipconfig.png)

+Set server static IP to 192.168.1.10.
+Servers must have a permanent "address" so other computers can always find them.
 Preferred DNS server: 127.0.0.1 -- This tells the server to look at itself for DNS once AD is installed.
-Servers must have a permanent "address" so other computers can always find them.

 **Installing Active Directory Domain Services**